cmutel/pandarus/docs/index.rst

     pip install pandarus

-However, it is easy to run into errors if libraries are compiled against different versions of GDAL.
+However, it is easy to run into errors if geospatial libraries like fiona, rasterio, and shapely are compiled against different versions of GDAL.
 One way to get an installation that is almost guaranteed is to use `Conda <https://conda.io/miniconda.html>`__:

 .. code-block:: bash